blinks32/Taxi-booking-uber-clone-with-ionic-8-capacitor-6/README.md

 ### Start The App

 For This Project, I created Two Different Apps.
 The Client App and The Driver App.
-The Client App Worked By Creating An Account, Adding A Phone Number Then Your Location Is Automatically Selected, But You Could Point The Marker Elsewhere To Choose Another Location.
+After creating An Account, Adding A Phone Number, Your Location Is Automatically detected via the google maps geolocation, But You Could Point The Marker Elsewhere To Choose Another Location.

 ### Request A Taxi

-When A User Books A ride, Then User Details Are Sent To The Database With The Notification Id Of The First Driver Available, Then After 60 seconds And No reply, Then it is shifted To Another driver.
+When A User Books A ride, Then User's Details Are Sent To The Database With The Notification Id Of The First Driver Available, Then After 60 seconds And No reply, Then it is shifted To Another driver.

 ### Get Accepted By A Driver